-Unless you must have the latest and greatest, I highly recommend to buy used gear.
-Services like KEH or MPB which are trustworthy and provide warranty.
-You won't see me using the last gear in the market as I like wait until it gets real world use, and the price go down a bit.
+I can't remember the last piece of gear I bought new.
+I usually buy used in services like KEH or MPB which are trustworthy and provide warranty.
+You won't see me using the last gear in the market as I like to wait until it gets real world use, and the price go down a bit.

-Better deals can be found on eBay, but is very important to research on the seller, not only watch for the negative reviews, in case it has some, but read the reviews.
+Much better deals can sometimes be found on eBay, but is very important to research on the seller, not only watch for the negative reviews, in case it has some, but read the reviews.
 Sometimes people only complains for simple stuff, and you can let go that.
 Others are actual problems, so you want to stay away from that seller.
-All my Sony gear was acquired on eBay, for very good deals.
+All my Sony gear was acquired on eBay, for very good prices.
 And all my Micro 4/3 gear was sold on MPB.

 Some of the links in this page are affiliated, so I receive a little commission if you use them, but there is no difference in price for you.
 Thank you.